Compiling XCSoar

 git submodule update --init --recursive

-For more information, please read to the git documentation.
+For more information, please read the git documentation.

 Requirements